- North Indian Cooking....By Geeta Seth

 Khoya is also known as Mawa.
 It is difficult to find khoya outside of India but you can substitute it by using powdered milk mixed with heavy cream or ricotta cheese.
 Khoya is lower in moisture then ricotta cheese that is the reason we need to dry the water from the ricotta and make it like khoya.

-1. Heat a non stick pan and add ricotta cheese, and cook on medium heat, keep
+3. In a non-stick pan and add ricotta cheese, and cook on medium heat, keep

-2. Once the ricotta cheese melt and start splattering, turn the heat to low cover
+4. Once the ricotta cheese melt and start splattering, turn the heat to low.

 and sugar, mix and frequently keep stirring because khoa burn very quickly.